 - Effective interpersonal skills, such as excellent communication skills, a sense of humour, being part of a team

-It is essential that all applicants bring the following items to interview:
+It is essential that all candidates bring the following items to interview:

-- Photographic identification (either your driver’s license or passport)
+- Photographic identification (preferably your driver’s licence and/ or passport)